jsamaze/CVEfixes/README.md

 [![source under MIT licence](https://img.shields.io/badge/source%20license-MIT-green)](LICENSE.txt) [![data under CC BY 4.0 license](https://img.shields.io/badge/data%20license-CC%20BY%204.0-green)](https://creativecommons.org/licenses/by/4.0/)

+# Notes by Joshua
+- Issue 1 : CVE-2022-4147 refers to CWE-1026 which for some reason is not in the CWE database.
+Note that CWE-1026 is not in the [list](https://nvd.nist.gov/vuln/categories) of CWE created by NIST.
+I have decided to remove this CVE in `cve_importer.py` line `174`
+- Issue 2 : From an unknown number of total repositories, ~4025 repositories were determined to be available (as tested by sending a `HTTP GET` request).
+Out of these, 392 repositories failed to be processed.
+The cause is undetermined and possibly not the same for all failed repository as the error message displayed are different.
+Hence, around 90.3% of repository was successfully collected.
+Note: problematic repo urls are collected in problematic.py.
+- Issue 3 : During data pruning, the attempt by pandas to read all of the data in the methods table always result in `Memory Error` exception, perhaps, my laptop 16 GB RAM is insufficient.
+Regardless, I commented out the codes that are related to processing the method tables, and the pruning was successful.

 # CVEfixes: Automated Collection of Vulnerabilities and Their Fixes from Open-Source Software

 _CVEfixes_ is a comprehensive vulnerability dataset that is automatically